danielctull-forks/swift-evolution/proposals/0000-top-level-encoder-and-decoder.md

 ## Effect on API resilience

 This has no impact on API resilience which is not already captured by other language features.

 ## Alternatives considered

-No others.
+None.